(Released August 6th 2000)

 * The qm_Path of the QMessage received when a asynchronious connection have

-been established only contained the host name.
-It shall also contain the
+only contained the host name.
+It shall also contain the program name, like

 - AMarqueed was not updated in this release.